mikemill/pytest-flake8/README.rst

 Notes
 -----

-The repository of this plugin is at https://github.com/tholo/pytest-flake8
+The repository of this plugin is at https://github.com/mikemill/pytest-flake8 Which is a fork of https://github.com/tholo/pytest-flake8

 For more info on py.test see http://pytest.org